paolobasso99/stage-manager/readme.md

 ## To do

 1. GUI per relazionare sites and Notificable
-2. Make guzzle async and queue the emails
+2. Implements ShouldQueue for emails